giuthas/satkit/docs/SATKIT_development_guide.markdown

     - Tag the commit in main with the release title ('vX.Y.Z') and push it to remote with `git push origin vX.Y.Z`
     - If any commits were made to the release branch, merge `main` into `devel`.
-11. Make the tagged version a release on github to show it correctly as 'latest' in the sidebar.
+11. Make the tagged version a release on GitHub to show it correctly as 'latest' in the sidebar.
 12. Announce the release.